turingschool/career-development-curriculum-site/module_two/mod2_career_journal_prompts.md

 5. Pick an accountability partner (your cohort accountabilibuddy, your mentor, a close friend, etc.) and create a habit contract with them.
 How often will you check in with each other?
 How will they hold you accountable?

 ### Mod 2 Week 5: Outreach & Networking I <a name="week-5"></a>
+Answer the below questions in a separate gist and link them into your career journal using this template:

+Week 5: [Link here to your gist]
+- [ ] (completed)
+- [ ] (partially complete)
+- [ ] (not started)

+If you will not be able to complete your journal this week, please provide an update for the Career Dev team on when you'll have it completed here (remember to reflect on what you have control over, what you want to try differently this week, and what habits you can utilize to get back on track):

 Review your habit tracker: how did you monitor your habit(s)?
 What does this tell you about your overall progress becoming the person you want to be?
 In general, how satisfied are you with how you spent your time this module?
 What could be improved next module?

 Mind Maps: